How To Remove Bike Pedals – Bike Maintenance Tips

 How Do You Tell The Different Pedals Apart?

-You can see these markings at the end of their spindles, they will be printed there, the indications will most probably be L or R. If by some chance they are not on the spindle then they will be at the body of the pedal or the wrench flats!
+Pedals are always going to be marked in some kind of way.
+You can see these markings at the end of their spindles.
+The indications will most probably be L or R. If by some chance they are not on the spindle then they will be at the body of the pedal or the wrench flats!

 Read More Bike Maintenance Tips: